 I will show you the simple steps to setup your first quadcopter in Betaflight, just enough to get your quad in the air.

-To keep this guide as simple as possible we are assuming you are running hardware (which is probably the most common setup these days):
+To keep this guide as simple as possible I am assuming you are running this common hardware:

 - Frsky RX, SBUS and SmartPort telemetry